tangle-network/eigenlayer-ecdsa-template/README.md

 **A simple Hello World AVS for EigenLayer with the ECDSA-based Contract Configuration**

+## 📚 Overview

+This project is about creating a simple Hello World AVS for EigenLayer.
+An AVS (Actively Validated Service) is an off-chain service that runs arbitrary computations for a user-specified period of time.

 ## 📚 Prerequisites

 Before you can run this project, you will need to have the following software installed on your machine: